betahat/website/content/publication/example/mathart.md

 # Summary.
 An optional shortened abstract.
 summary:

-tags: [contra dance, machine learning]
+tags: ["contra dance", "machine learning"]

 # Display this page in the Featured widget?
 featured: true